clerk/javascript/README.md

 # Official Clerk JavaScript SDKs

 This repository contains all the Clerk JavaScript SDKs under the `@clerk/` namespace.
+Visit [https://clerk.dev](https://clerk.dev) to signup for an account.

 ---